 One of the things that might benefit card holders the most about the 3% Back is that it applies for most purchases across the site, there may be some restrictions on your Amazon.com purchases.

-The easiest way to use your Amazon Rewards Visa Signature Card points is to apply them at checkout when you shop at Amazon.com.
+The easiest way to use your Amazon Rewards Visa Signature Card rewards is to apply them at checkout when you shop at Amazon.com.
 The $50 bonus Amazon.com gift card can be applied the same way.
-You also have the option to turn your points into gift cards, cash back or credit towards travel at Chase.com.
+You also have the option to turn your rewards into gift cards, cash back or credit towards travel at Chase.com.

 Purchases outside Amazon.com earn 1% or 2% Back.
 While the lower rewards are a bit less lucrative than Amazon.com rewards, the card more than makes up for it, since you’ll get 2% Back when you use the card for purchases made at gas stations, drugstores or dining at restaurants, and 1% Back on all other purchases.

 Use the card exclusively in the 3% and 2% Back categories, and your rewards portfolio can add up nicely and quickly.
 If you have an eligible Prime membership, you can upgrade your Amazon Rewards Visa Signature Card to earn 5% Back on Amazon.com purchases.